Mr. Sinister

 Regenesis

-Recently, Mister Sinister has returned in a new perfectly cloned body and using his knowledge gained from Apocalypse, he was able to tap into the Dreaming Celestial.
-In doing so, he took control of the head and created an army of "perfect" clones of himself resembling 19th century England, where he believed society was perfect.
-His plan was to disturb the Celetials that they would come to Earth and eradicate all life leaving only his perfection to rebuild the planet.
+Mister Sinister returns in a new perfectly cloned body and, using his knowledge gained from Apocalypse, he taps into the Dreaming Celestial.
+In doing so, he takes control of the head and creates an army of "perfect" clones of himself resembling 19th century England, where he believes society was perfect.
+His plan is to disturb the Celestials so that they would come to Earth and eradicate all life, leaving only his perfection to rebuild the planet.

 Summers Obsession

 Scott Summers and Jean Grey were sent back in time once so that they would make sure Mr. Sinister defied Apocalypse.
 This was a success, yet it was only the beginning of Sinister's obsession with the Summers bloodline.
-He saw it as being the perfect bloodline, being the most "racially-supreme" as it has been bred naturally rather than forced (as Apocalypse would have it done).
-Sinister once used the identity of Mike Milbury when living in Alaska where he was a neighbor to Phillip & Deborah Summers (the grandparents of the Summers brothers).
-It was many years later that he came to realize that a child of Jean Grey and Scott Summer's genes would be a mutant with unimaginable power, capable of destroying Apocalypse, so that Sinister could finally be free.
-He even became an important figure at the orphanage where Scott Summers was raised, giving them a history.
-But it was the base of his experiments as beneath the orphanage was his laboratory.
+He saw it as the perfect bloodline, being the most "racially-supreme" as it has been bred naturally rather than forced (as Apocalypse would have it done).
+Sinister once used the identity of Mike Milbury when living in Alaska, where he was a neighbor to Phillip & Deborah Summers (the grandparents of the Summers brothers).

 Characteristics